+Using views in queries

+❖ Example: find the average GPA of CPS116 students

+- SELECT AVG(GPA) FROM CPS116Roster; - To process the query, replace the reference to the view by its definition

 Why use views?

-- To hide data from users - To hide complexity from users - Logical data independence - If applications deal with views, we can change the underlying schema without affecting applications - Recall physical data independence: change the physical organization of data without affecting applications - The Real database applications use tons of views
+To hide data from users To hide complexity from users Logical data independence ■ If applications deal with views, we can change the underlying schema without affecting applications Recall physical data independence: change the physical organization of data without affecting applications To provide a uniform interface for different implementations or sources real database applications use tons of views Modifying views Does not seem to make sense since views are virtual But does make sense if that is how users see the database ❖ Goal: modify the base tables such that the modification would appear to have been accomplished on the view A simple case CREATE VIEW StudentGPA AS SELECT SID, GPA FROM Student; DELETE FROM StudentGPA WHERE SID = 123; translates to: DELETE FROM Student WHERE SID = 123;

-Modifying views

-- Does not seem to make sense since views are virtual - But does make sense if that is how users see the database - Goal: modify the base tables such that the modification would appear to have been accomplished on the view

-A simple case

-CREATE VIEW StudentGPA AS SELECT SID, GPA FROM Student;

-DELETE FROM StudentGPA WHERE SID = 123;

-translates to:

-DELETE FROM Student WHERE SID = 123;

-An impossible case

-CREATE VIEW HighGPAStudent AS SELECT SID, GPA FROM Student WHERE GPA > 3.7;

-INSERT INTO HighGPAStudent VALUES(987, 2.5);

-No matter what you do on Student, the inserted row will not be in HighGPAStudent

-A case with too many possibilities

-CREATE VIEW AverageGPA(GPA) AS SELECT AVG(GPA) FROM Student;

-Note that you can rename columns in view definition UPDATE AverageGPA SET GPA = 2.5;

-- Set everybody's GPA to 2.5?

-- Adjust everybody's GPA by the same amount?

-- Just lower Bart's GPA?

-SQL92 updateable views

-Single-table SFW

-- No aggregation - No subqueries

-Overly restrictive

-- Still might get it wrong in some cases - See the slide titled "An impossible case"

-Indexes
+An impossible case CREATE VIEW HighGPAStudent AS SELECT SID, GPA FROM Student WHERE GPA > 3.7; INSERT INTO HighGPAStudent VALUES (987, 2.5); No matter what you do on Student, the inserted row will not be in HighGPAStudent A case with too many possibilities CREATE VIEW AverageGPA(GPA) AS SELECT AVG(GPA) FROM Student; Note that you can rename columns in view definition UPDATE AverageGPA SET GPA = 2.5; Set everybody's GPA to 2.5?
+Adjust everybody's GPA by the same amount? ❖ Just lower Bart's GPA?
+SQL92 updateable views ❖ Single-table SFW ■ No aggregation No subqueries ❖ Overly restrictive Still might get it wrong in some cases • See the slide titled "An impossible case"

-- An index is an auxiliary persistent data structure Search tree (e.g., B+-tree), lookup table (e.g., hash table), etc. - The More on indexes in the second half of this course! - An index on R.A can speed up accesses of the form R.A = value - R.A > value (sometimes; depending on the index type) - ★ An index on { $R.A_1, ..., R.A_n$ } can speed up • $R.A_1 = value_1 \land ... \land R.A_n = value_n$ - \mathcal{F} Is an index on $\{R.A, R.B\}$ equivalent to an index on R.A plus another index on R.B?

-Examples of using indexes

-\$ SELECT FROM Student WHERE name = 'Bart'

-- Without an index on Student.name: must scan the entire table if we store Student as a flat file of unordered rows - With index: go "directly" to rows with name = 'Bart'

-\$ SELECT FROM Student, Enroll WHERE Student.SID = Enroll.SID;

-- Without any index: for each Student row, scan the entire Enroll table for matching SID - Sorting could help - With an index on Enroll.SID: for each Student row, directly look up Enroll rows with matching SID

-Creating and dropping indexes in SQL

-\$ CREATE [UNIQUE] INDEX index_name ON table_name(column_name, ..., column_name);

-- With UNIQUE, the DBMS will also enforce that {column_name1, ..., column_name_n} is a key of table_name - DROP INDEX index_name; - Typically, the DBMS will automatically create indexes for PRIMARY KEY and UNIQUE constraint declarations
+Indexes An index is an auxiliary persistent data structure Search tree (e.g., B+-tree), lookup table (e.g., hash table), etc. More on indexes in the second half of this course!
+An index on R.A can speed up accesses of the form R.A = value R.A > value (sometimes; depending on the index type) An index on $(R.A_1,, R.A_n)$ can speed up • $R.A_1 = value_1 \wedge \wedge R.A_n = value_n$ • $(R.A_1,, R.A_n) > (value_1,, value_n)$ (again depends) ✓ Is an index on (R.A, R.B) equivalent to one on (R.B, R.A)? ✓ How about an index on R.A plus another index on R.B?
+Examples of using indexes ❖ SELECT FROM Student WHERE name = 'Bart' ■ Without an index on Student.name: must scan the entire table if we store Student as a flat file of unordered rows ■ With the flat is a flat file of unordered rows With index: go "directly" to rows with name = 'Bart' SELECT FROM Student, Enroll WHERE Student.SID = Enroll.SID; Without any index: for each Student row, scan the entire Enroll table for matching SID Sorting could help With an index on Enroll.SID: for each Student row, directly look up Enroll rows with matching SID Creating and dropping indexes in SQL CREATE [UNIQUE] INDEX index_name ON table_name(column_name_1,, column_name_n); With UNIQUE, the DBMS will also enforce that {column_name 1 ,, column_name n } is a key of table_name DROP INDEX index_name; Typically, the DBMS will automatically create indexes for PRIMARY KEY and UNIQUE constraint declarations